Flex-project-team/ComBS/README.md

 ### Plan for getting users and reviews

-- Spread the app on LinkedIn and Facebook/Twitter
+- Spread the app on LinkedIn and Facebook/Twitter.
-- Have it featured in an article on Wall Street Journal, Wired, Tech Crunch, or Reddit -
+- Have it featured in an article on Wall Street Journal, Wired, Tech Crunch, or Reddit.
+-
 -